Thomastown, County Kilkenny: Landmarks

 Kilfane Glen is a restored historic 1790s garden with a waterfall, woodland walks and cottage orné.
 The garden is listed as an Irish Heritage Garden, and was awarded assistance in 1993 by the European Union Cultural Commission.

 The landscape within the demesne of Kilfane House was developed during the 1790s by the then landowner and his wife, Sir John and Lady Power.
 Sir Richard Power, twin brother of Sir John also joined in the development of the garden.

 The ruins of the 12th century Jerpoint Abbey is located near the town.

 The nearby Grennan Castle, an oblong-shaped castle, dates from the 13th century and was erected by Thomas FitzAnthony.
 The castle was in good repair until the beginning of the 19th century, when parts of it were removed for building purposes.

 Industry

 Milling, with mills powered by the waters of the River Nore, was the principal industry in the town until the early 1960s.
 The mills were Pilsworth's Mills.
 At one stage there were 12 water-powered mills, for grain and cloth, working in the parish.
 The last working mill in Thomastown closed in 1963.
 This mill is now the site of Grennan Mill Craft School.
 Several mill buildings in good condition can be seen upstream from the bridge.

 For centuries there was an important boat trade to carry produce to and from the port of New Ross.
 It went into decline at the end of the 18th century.

 Transport

 Road

 The R448 Naas–Waterford road passes through Thomastown where it crosses the R700 regional road.
-Meanwhile, the R703 road connects the town with Ballymurphy, Co.
-Carlow.
+Meanwhile, the R703 road connects the town with Ballymurphy, County Carlow.